-I am Nicola Spray, the Education Welfare Officer at Macaulay Primary Academy.
+I am Mr Forrester, the Education Welfare Officer at Macaulay Primary Academy.
 I monitor attendance of pupils and their punctuality.

-If you have a query or would like to speak with me, I am contactable via the school office, e-mail, or mobile
+If you have a query or would like to speak with me, I am contactable via the school office e-mail.

 Green, Amber and Red Attendance System

 At Macaulay Primary Academy Academy our target is:

 - 8 days absence per year from school

 - the equivalent to 11 weeks missed over 7 primary school years